krzemienski/awesome-from-stars/README.md

 * [Orchestra-Research/AI-Research-SKILLs](https://github.com/Orchestra-Research/AI-Research-SKILLs): Comprehensive open-source library of AI research and engineering skills for any AI model.
 Package the skills and your claude code/codex/gemini agent will be an AI research agent with full horsepower.
 Maintained by Orchestra Research.
 * [NisaarAgharia/AI-Shorts-Creator](https://github.com/NisaarAgharia/AI-Shorts-Creator): AI-Video-Cropper is a Python-based tool that leverages the power of GPT-4 (OpenAI's language model) to automatically analyze videos, extract the most interesting sections, and crop them for improved viewing experience.
 This project combines the capabilities of GPT-4, FFmpeg, and OpenCV to automate the process of identifying highlights in videos
 * [csansoon/ai-web-designer](https://github.com/csansoon/ai-web-designer): An easy way to create and edit static websites powered by OpenAI's API
+* [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template): Clone any website with one command using AI coding agents
 * [google/ai_video_dubbing](https://github.com/google/ai_video_dubbing): None
 * [gofireflyio/aiac](https://github.com/gofireflyio/aiac): Artificial Intelligence Infrastructure-as-Code Generator.
 * [codingauto/aicarpool](https://github.com/codingauto/aicarpool): AiCarpool - AI编程工具拼车服务平台,协作式AI编程工具共享平台，支持Claude Code、Gemini CLI、AmpCode等多种AI服务，提供中心化代理、分布式边缘节点、混合架构等灵活部署模式